mate-academy/layout_miami/README.md

 # Miami landing page

-A landing page was created as part of a front-end course at the meet academy, and the design of a wireless headphone store was chosen for implementation
+A landing page was created as part of a front-end course at the mate academy, and the design of a wireless headphone store was chosen for implementation

 Technologies used in the project:
 - SCSS